Mohit072/CRS-LT/README.md

 # CRS-LT
-This is a project related repo
+This is a project related Use case Diagrams and Class Diagram repo